*charges school girls to study ICT

 It is celebrated every year on the fourth Thursday of April and since 2011.

 Achieve your dreams in this digital world

-Matashane-Marite said: “Today is a special day and it belongs to the girls.
+She said: “Today is a special day and it belongs to the girls.
 As ECA we are happy to be highlighting the importance of why girls should be involved in ICT; raising awareness and encouraging our young girls to consider careers in IT.
-My message to the girls is that they should embrace ICTs as an enabler to help them to achieve their dreams in the digital world of today.
+My message to the girls is please embrace ICTs as an enabler to help you achieve your dreams in this digital world of today.

 According to her the ECA’s Gender Section ran two side events at the celebrations equipping young girls with social skills and how they can get into ICT careers by overcoming social barriers, real or imagined and other fears.

-In her remarks, the UN Women Representative to the Ethiopia, Letty Chiwara, lamented the low number of women who have access to internet services, noting that women were nearly 25 percent fewer than men in access to the internet across the developing world, adding that the gender gap reaches nearly 45 percent in sub-Saharan Africa.
+In her remarks, the UN Women Representative to the Ethiopia, Letty Chiwara, lamented the low number of women who have access to internet services, which on the average across the developing world, which she disclosed the nearly 25 percent fewer women than men have access to the internet, adding that the gender gap reaches nearly 45 percent in sub-Saharan Africa.